MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coledispatchdriver-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu bağlantı için otomatik sürüm ayarlandıysa, bu işlev arabirimi serbest bırakmadan önce `IDispatch::Release` çağırır.
+Bu bağlantı için otomatik sürüm ayarlandıysa, bu işlev arabirimi bırakmadan önce `IDispatch::Release` çağırır.

 ### <a name="example"></a>Örnek